holstt/stream2podcast/README.md

 ## Features

--   Record an audio stream and save it to disk
+-   Record an audio stream and save it to disk (should work with any URL that provides an audio stream in the "audio/mpeg" format)
 -   Configure the program to record at specified time periods throughout the day
 -   Make recordings accessible in a private podcast feed (coming soon)